MdSaifAli063/About-Me-Card-React/README.md

 ## 🧩 Usage

-1. Add the Card component file to your project, e.g. src/components/Card.jsx (or .tsx).
+1. Add the Card component file to your project, e.g.<br>
+   src/components/Card.jsx (or .tsx).
 3. Import and render it:
    ```jsx